The OWL’s London Spitfire are hoping to go big by going home

 At first glance, the Spitfire’s wholesale roster swap is partially a testament to the Hurricane’s success — a reward for the team’s dominant performance through the European development circuit.
-But, there’s a larger plan at play.
+But there’s a larger plan at play.
 The Spitfire’s management say they’re intentionally pivoting towards a European roster to develop the continent’s competitive Overwatch scene and to build a loyal fan base around the region’s talent.
 Heading into its fourth season, Overwatch League (OWL) franchises are still experimenting with two competing principles of roster construction: Do you chase the best talent, international or otherwise?
 Or, do you pull players from your local market in an attempt to woo potential fans?

 Activision Blizzard created the league to pioneer a model built like a traditional sports league — relying on ticket sales and local sponsorships to balance team checkbooks — but the coronavirus pandemic put those revenue models on hold.
 Franchises are still trying out ways to market teams to their assigned cities.
-Now, with a growing number of vaccines and an end to the pandemic in sight, league owners are planning for the unspecified time when they can begin hosting live events.
+Now, with a growing number of vaccines being used to hopefully end to the pandemic soon, league owners are planning for the unspecified time when they can begin hosting live events.

-Ysabel “Noukky” Müller, the general manager for both the Spitfire and the Hurricane, told The Washington Post the change in direction for the team was decided by “upper management” from Cloud9 — the esports organization that owns the Spitfire — and Guinevere Capital, an esports investment firm that has partnered with Cloud9 since June of last year.
+Ysabel “Noukky” Müller, the general manager for the Spitfire and the Hurricane, told The Washington Post the change in direction for the team was decided by “upper management” from Cloud9 — the esports organization that owns the Spitfire — and Guinevere Capital, an esports investment firm that has partnered with Cloud9 since June of last year.

 The goal is to build toward eventual homestand matches again.
 Dave Harris, the founder of Guinevere Capital, said that “even if the Hurricane hadn’t been so successful” last year, the franchise would have still shifted to a European roster because he said it provides “that narrative” for fans to follow and invest in.
 There’s a sense of pride fans have when they see players competing from their region, Harris said.